Guskara: Train

-Guskara (station code-GKH) is well connected with Bardhaman, Howrah, and Sealdah station on down line & Bolpur, Rampurhat, Malda Town & New Jalpaiguri on up line by train.
+Guskara (station code-GKH) is well connected with Bardhaman, Howrah, and Sealdah station on down line and Bolpur, Rampurhat, Malda Town and New Jalpaiguri on up line by train.
 20 pairs of train run through Guskara railway station every day.
 It is a part of the Sahibganj Loop of Eastern Railway.
 It consists of two platforms and has features like waiting room, pay and use washroom and one station one product stall.

 Road

-National Highway named NH114 (previously named as NH2B) passes through which connects Bardhaman & Kolkata on the south, Bolpur & Rampurhat on the north.
-Another State Highway named SH14 is also going through Guskara which connects Mankar & Durgapur on the west, Balgona & Katwa on the east.
+National Highway named NH114 (previously named as NH2B) passes through which connects Bardhaman and Kolkata on the south, Bolpur and Rampurhat on the north.
+Another State Highway named SH14 is also going through Guskara which connects Mankar and Durgapur on the west, Balgona and Katwa on the east.

 Bus

 One bus-depot (Guskara Bus Stand) is here.
 Many buses of different routes go from here.
-The common routes are Guskara-Bardhaman (mainly via Orgram & some via Galsi), Guskara-Asansol (via Mankar), Guskara-Durgapur (via Mankar), Guskara-Katwa (mainly via Balgona & some via Natunhat) & Guskara-Bolpur.
+The common routes are Guskara-Bardhaman (mainly via Orgram and some via Galsi), Guskara-Asansol (via Mankar), Guskara-Durgapur (via Mankar), Guskara-Katwa (mainly via Balgona and some via Natunhat) and Guskara-Bolpur.